ngg1995/Imprecise-Logistic-Regression/README.rst

 Usage
 =====
-The usage is identical to scikit-learn
+The usage is identical to scikit-learn except you have to tell the class where the intervals are

 .. code::